 Former VP Joe Biden wants an office upgrade.
 And he’s aiming for the most important one of them all: the Oval Office.

 Before serving as former President Obama’s veep, Biden was Delaware’s longest-serving senator – first elected in 1972 at age 29.
 This is his third run for president (he also ran in 1988 and 2008).

 First off, there’ve been more than a couple gaffes.
 Biden’s also been in politics for a long time, which means he has a few skeletons in his closet.
 See: his push for anti-busing legislation during the school integration era of the ‘70s.
 He’s also gotten pushback over his support for a ‘90s-era crime bill some say contributed to mass incarceration.
-And gotten flak for voting for the Iraq War, and how he handled Anita Hill’s testimony during Supreme Court Justice Clarence Thomas's confirmation hearing.
+He's gotten flak for voting for the Iraq War, and how he handled Anita Hill’s testimony during Supreme Court Justice Clarence Thomas's confirmation hearing.
 In 2019, multiple women accused him of unwanted hugs and touching.
 He issued a video apology.
 He also apologized after saying in an interview that black voters torn between him and President Trump “ain’t black.”

 On top of all this, Biden was tangled up in the impeachment case against Trump.
 The one where House Democrats accused the president of seeking a foreign government’s help digging up dirt on a political rival.
 Here’s the context: In 2016 when he was VP, Biden pressured the Ukrainian gov to fire its top prosecutor, who was widely seen as failing to fight corruption.
 At the time, Biden’s son sat on the board of a Ukrainian natural gas company that the prosecutor had been looking into.
 Cue Trump speculating that something shady was going on and asking Ukraine to look into it.
 (Note: the EU also called for this prosecutor to be removed, and there’s no evidence that Biden or his son did anything illegal.)